rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 Want to add the Windows 10 wallpaper to your desktop?

-   Get to folder where system wallpapers are held from the Finder > Go |> Go to Folder >  /Library/Desktop Pictures.
+0. Get to folder where system wallpapers are held from the Finder > Go |> Go to Folder >  /Library/Desktop Pictures.

-Sort by File Size.
+0. Sort by File Size.

-Some wallpaper images that come with OS X are of Retina resolution:
-<strong>5120x2880</strong>.
-Really big.